Online Offering: Webinars are May 4th, 11th and 18th 2021 from 1:00 – 3:30pm Eastern Standard Time.

 There will be three online content modules related to this course.
 Participants will be asked to engage with some pre-session content including reading/ listening to podcasts on some topics.
 Sessions will be available for download if missed.

-- The historical context of Black migration to Canada
+- Historical context of the Black community

 - Systemic and generational gains and setbacks